stanford-ppl/spatial-doc/docs/site/tutorial/controllers.rst

 *Reduce* returns the accumulator which, at the end of the loop, will contain the final result of the reduction.

-For example, suppose we want to add up all of the elements in a local :doc:`../api/hw/memories/sram` scratchpad.
+For example, suppose we want to add up all of the elements in a local @SRAM scratchpad.
 In this case, the *map* function should tell the hardware to load an element from the memory and the *reduction* function tells the hardware to perform an addition to combine elements::